patrickbryant/patrickbryant.github.io/_posts/2021-01-26-renewables.md

 Noah Smith, an economist and writer for Bloomberg and himself on [substack](noahpinion.substack.com), has a great explanation of why this will soon come about [here](https://noahpinion.substack.com/p/answering-the-techno-pessimists-part-a3b).

-The primary reason for hope are plots like this:
+The primary reasons for hope are plots like this:
 <figure class="center" style="width:100%">
   <img src="{{ site.url }}{{ site.baseurl }}/images/2021-01-26-renewables/Solar-Costs-2010-2020-vs-Fossil-Fuel-Cost-Range.jpg" alt="">
   <figcaption style="text-align:left">Over the last decade the price of utility scale solar power has dropped by 30-40% every time the installed capacity doubles.